Life-Letters/mocha-factory-example/README.md

 ## Deployment

-The app confirms to heroku deployment stucture, with the root Procfile and 'postinstall' build script.
+The app conforms to heroku deployment stucture, with the root Procfile.
+To make it a tested pipeline simply make your app run test before it starts in Procfile.

 Simply mirror any environment variables in heroku and it should behave as expected.

-## TODO

-Find a way to exit the process cleanly after its finished selenium

 ## Other supporting docs/examples